Violet Uprising™ Lilac

 Like all Lilacs (Syringa spp.), Violet Uprising™ is susceptible to Verticillium Wilt.
 If you know you have this soil borne fungus in your landscape, avoid planting any Lilac in your landscape.
 Read more about Verticillium Wilt resistant plants.

 Foliage can scorch late in the season when temperatures are hotter than average.
 This has been observed on both Violet Uprising™ and Miss Kim, but it seems to be a genetic issue rather than a disease problem.
 If observed, don’t panic!
 The plant will try again next year.

 Violet Uprising™ Lilac is a seedling selection of Miss Kim Lilac made by Michael Yanny in 2005.
 After years of trial and observation, the plant is ready to bring to market for its tidy upright habit, good fall color, and excellent flowering.

 Although not Urban Approved, Violet Uprising™ should be useful in urban settings.
 It was excluded from this group due to its need for well-drained soils.
 You should not be afraid to use it in urban and suburban designs, especially when you are able to amend soil with organic matter prior to planting.

 A full-sun loving plant, Violet Uprising™ Lilac should not be planted with larger shrubs or trees that will shade it.
 Companion plants should complement the foliage of the lilac and provide interest through the season while not detracting from the spring flowers or fall color.
-Candidates include the many colorful Coralbell cultivars, reblooming miniature Daylilies like Stella D’oro, Happy Returns, Rosy Returns, or Little Grapette (read Daylilies Comparison), and massing plants like Rozanne Geranium, Zagreb Coreopsis, and Summer Peek-a-Boo™ Ornamental Onion.
+Candidates include the many colorful Coralbell cultivars, reblooming miniature Daylilies like Stella D’oro, Happy Returns, or Rosy Returns (read Daylilies Comparison), and massing plants like Rozanne Geranium, Zagreb Coreopsis, and Summer Peek-a-Boo™ Ornamental Onion.